Tammy Maloney BA, MBA; Social Entrepreneur dedicated to unleashing the self-sovereignty and creativity of all people.

 Upon graduation, Tammy joined the William J. Clinton Foundation in Nigeria as Chief Operating Officer.
 There she spearheaded the development of a strategy to address malnutrition nationwide and fostered alliances between the three sectors including the Federal Ministry of Health, UNICEF and Nestle.

 In 2009, Tammy returned to Calgary determined to find a gap that social entrepreneurship could fill.
-To familiarize herself with the social justice landscape in Alberta, she volunteered for three different departments and 5 different programs at The Mustard Seed and worked for The Boys and Girls Clubs of Calgary as a Youthworker at the Avenue 15 shelter for homeless teens.
+To familiarize herself with the social justice landscape in Alberta, she volunteered for three different departments and 5 different programs at The Mustard Seed and worked for The Boys and Girls Clubs of Calgary as a Youthworker at the Avenue 15 shelter for teens experiencing homelessness.
 Through these experiences Tammy discovered that for people dependent on social services to achieve self-reliance and community they need meaningful employment opportunities that could serve as a compassionate bridge into the mainstream economy.

 In 2011, Tammy’s passion for bringing people together to affect positive change led her to make her foray into politics by running for the leadership of the Alberta Party.
-Although non-partisan, she was inspired by the possibilities that would be created if Albertans had a trusting and two-way relationship with their government.
+Although politically unaligned, she was inspired by the possibilities that would be created if Albertans had a trusting and two-way relationship with their government.
 The election process (and loss) confirmed her belief she could generate more positive impact as a social entrepreneur than a politician.